stasemsoft/FontysICT-sem1/docs/basic/integraal/getalwoord.md

-# Training van getal naar woord
+# Training from number to word

-Maak een applicatie die gehele getallen in woorden af kan drukken.
+Create an application that can print integers into words.

-## Uitbreidingsmogelijkheden
+## Extension options.
-1. geef gebruiker optie om "een" aan of uit te zetten (b.v. eenduizend/duizend)
+1. give user option to turn “one” on or off (e.g., one thousand/one thousand)
-2. geef gebruiker een optie om te wisselen tussen "duizendtweehonderd" en "twaalfhonderd"
+2. give user option to toggle between “one thousand two hundred” and “twelve hundred”
-3. maak het mogelijk voor meerdere talen: NL, EN, FR, etc.
+3. make it possible for multiple languages: NL, EN, FR, etc.

-Natuurlijk maak je nette en onderhoudbare code.
-Om dit te bereiken breid je je programma in kleine stappen (cijfers, tientallen, honderdtallen, etc.) uit.
-Vraag feedback voor iedere uitbreiding die je maakt.
+Of course you create neat and maintainable code.
+To achieve this, expand your program in small steps (numbers, tens, hundreds, etc.).
+Ask for feedback for each extension you make.